Places of Poetry: Mapping the Nation in Verse

 The Result Is What You See Today (Smith|Doorstop, 2019)

-Includes my poem ‘The Ultra Runner’ and is available to pre-order now.
+Includes my poem ‘The Ultra Runner’ and is available from The Poetry Business and bookstores.

 Curated by poet-runners Ben Wilkinson, Kim Moore and Paul Deaton, The Result is What You See Today threads running and poetry through myriad routes, venturing into the how, why and where of a timeless human act.